perriera/for_interfaces/injections/interfaces/INSTALL.md

 ### Alternate Case
 #### "Username for 'https://github.com': " comes up during build
-This has not been resolved properly (as of yet) however switching to VSC (via SSH) and doing a build from there resolves this issue.
+This has not been resolved properly (as of yet) however switching to VSC (via SSH) and doing a build from there resolves this issue. **Note**: Make sure the CPM of the Terminal window in the Linux box is disconnected before building with VSC.
+After the executables are built (and the CPM cache is not cleared you can it_test.sh from the terminal in the Linux box).

 ### Alternate Case
 #### VSC Breakpoints and the **gdb** debugging tools